 The California Prenatal Screening (PNS) Program focuses on detecting birth defects during pregnancy.

-The PNS program works to ensure that prenatal screening services and follow-up diagnostic services, where indicated, are available to all pregnant women in California.
+The PNS Program ensures prenatal testing and needed follow-up services are available to all pregnant individuals in California.
 Prenatal screening identifies individuals at increased risk for carrying a fetus with a specific birth defect.
-The PNS Program provides pregnant women with a risk assessment for open neural tube defects (NTD), Down syndrome (trisomy 21), trisomy 18 and SLOS (Smith-Lemli-Opitz Syndrome) through one or two blood tests.
+The PNS Program provides pregnant individuals the risk that their fetus might have 1 of 4 birth defects through one or two blood tests.
+The defects are:

-The program currently offers three types of prenatal screening tests (see below) to pregnant women in order to identify individuals who are at increased risk for carrying a fetus with a specific birth defect.
-The fee for the Prenatal Screening Program is $221.60, whether a woman has one or two blood tests.
+The PNS Program currently offers three types of prenatal screening tests to pregnant individuals (see "Types of Screening" section below).
+The tests inform pregnant individuals if they have increased risk of a fetus with a specific birth defect.
+The fee for the Prenatal Screening Program is $221.60, whether an individual has one or two blood tests.
 Health insurance pays this fee in most cases.

-The screening test indicates risk, but does not diagnose fetal birth defects.
-For women with screening results indicating a high risk for a birth defect, the Program provides free follow-up diagnostic services at State-approved Prenatal Diagnostic Centers.
+The screening test indicates risk, but it does not diagnose fetal birth defects.
+For pregnant individuals with screening results indicating a high risk for a birth defect, the PNS Program provides free follow-up diagnostic services at state-approved Prenatal Diagnostic Centers.
 Services offered at these Centers include genetic counseling, ultrasound, and amniocentesis.
 Participation in the screening tests and follow-up services is voluntary.

-Prenatal Screening Program’s Mobile App, (PNS Calculator) is an easy way to
+Prenatal Screening Program’s Mobile App or Online PNS Calculator is an easy way to